denismazzucato/timesec/ARTIFACT.md

 ### (2) Try it out

-Try to run TimeSec on a custom function.
+Try to run *TimeSec* on a custom function.
-For example, let's build a function `custom` with two input arguments x and y, where x has a double impact on the number of loop iterations, eg:
+For example, let's build a function called `custom` with two input arguments *x* and *y*, where *x* has an impact on the number of loop iterations that is greater that the one of *t*, eg:
 ```
 void custom(int x, int y){
   int i = 0;